See the pkgdown site at norskregnesentral.github.io/shapr/ for a complete introduction with examples and documentation of the package.

 x_explain <- data[ind_x_explain, ..x_var]

-# Looking at the dependence between the features
+# Look at the dependence between the features

 cor(x_train)